-The mother-of-three shared a touching moment with Prince Charles after the solemn ceremony in Windsor on 17 April.
+Showing just how kind-hearted she is, the mother-of-three shared a touching moment with Charles after the solemn ceremony in Windsor.

 In photos published by The Mail on Sunday at the time, Kate was pictured leaving the event at St George's Chapel with her father-in-law when she sweetly gave him a kiss on the cheek.